josmaf/aws-project-runner/README.md

 # Improvements (Technical debt & functional scope)

 ## Functional (what)
+- Allow choosing EC2 instance features: type, number of CPU cores, GPU
-Allow more than one execution per AWS account (currently: names & permission conflicts) Allow to use GPUs instances
+- Allow more than one execution per AWS account (currently: names & permission conflicts)
-Fine-grained detail of infrastructure to be kept/destroyed after running Allow to check job status
+- Fine-grained detail of infrastructure to be kept/destroyed after running
+- Allow to check job status
-Cost calculator (before execution: cost estimation.
+- Cost calculator (before execution: cost estimation.
 After execution: how much did it cost?)
-Send email when job is finished
+- Send email when job is finished
-Allow using EC2 spot instances (cheaper)
+- Allow using EC2 spot instances (cheaper)

 ## Technical (how)
 Check file already exists before sending objects to S3 to minimize network traffic